Callidon/bloom-filters/README.md

 Each hash function produces an index over `m` for its respective slice.
 Thus, each element is described by exactly `k` bits, meaning the distribution of false positives is uniform across all elements.

-Be careful, as a Partitioned Bloom Filter have much higher collison risks that a classic Bloom Filter on small sets of data.
+Be careful, as a Partitioned Bloom Filter have much higher collision risks that a classic Bloom Filter on small sets of data.

 **Reference:** Chang, F., Feng, W. C., & Li, K. (2004, March). _Approximate caches for packet classification._ In INFOCOM 2004.
 Twenty-third AnnualJoint Conference of the IEEE Computer and Communications Societies (Vol. 4, pp. 2196-2207).
 IEEE.
 ([Full text article](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.153.6902&rep=rep1&type=pdf))